andrew/ultimate-awesome/README.md

 - [awesome-ponyfills](https://github.com/Richienb/awesome-ponyfills) - A curated list of awesome ponyfills for writing cross-platform and cross-browser code.
 - [awesome-probabilistic-planning](https://github.com/thiagopbueno/awesome-probabilistic-planning) - A curated list of online resources for probabilistic planning: papers, software and research groups around the world!.
 - [awesome-london](https://github.com/tolgaergin/awesome-london) - A curated list of links for UK based contractors.
-- [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
-We recommend you "Watch" this repository so you can be notified of future updates.
 - [awesome-rust-zh-cn](https://github.com/zzy/awesome-rust-zh-cn) - Rust棒棒哒！资源大全中文版。.
 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-llm-list](https://github.com/Barnacle-ai/awesome-llm-list) - An overview of Large Language Model (LLM) options.